Durisvk/EOSS2/README.md

 }
 ```

 In load method we set the view file we've created earlier.
 We can pass parameters into the view by setting `$this->csi->params->anyKindOfParameter` to some value.
 Bind method is called after the EOSS generates the CSI structure of classes.
 Now we can access all of our view elements from `$this->csi->idOfAnElement`.
 In this phase we should bind all of the events and set all of the intervals we need.
 Events are passed as a string containing the name of the function.
 Then we need to implement this function.
-We can use private members and do with them whatever we want (e.g. increment them) and they will be stored inside Sessions.
+We can use public members and do with them whatever we want (e.g. increment them) and they will be stored inside Sessions.
+To the function of some event the `$sender` parameter is passed which contains the information about the element that the event was fired on.

 This is it...
 We've got the working application.